Leopard Majesty: The Charisma and Power Behind Wild Beauty (2025)

 Comparisons with other big cats in predator ecology

 We compare leopards to lions, tigers, and snow leopards.
-Leopards are more tree-dwelling than lions and more solitary than tigers.
-They consume a variety of prey, from small rodents to antelope.
+Leopards are more tree-dwelling than lions and are solitary animals.
+Leopards consume a wide variety of prey, ranging from small rodents to antelopes.

 Behaviour and social patterns of the majestic leopard